mikevonwang/rhaetia/README.md

 ### `<Rhaetia.Router/>`

 A Rhaetia router.
 Rhaetia.Router is a React Component, and should wrap your top-level Component (see step 3 in "Usage and Example" for an example).
-This Component can take two props: `routeTree` and `page404`.
+This Component can take three props: `routeTree`, `page404`, and `fallbackURL`.

 #### Props